BookingSync/operations/README.md

 4. Validate user input
 5. Call operation if everything is valid

-This order is expected because it doesn't even make sense to validate user input if the state of the system or the current actor don't fit the requirements for the operation to be performed.
-This is also useful since we want to check if operation is callable in some instances but we don't have user input in this point (e.g. on operation button rendering).
+This order is expected because it doesn't even make sense to validate user input if the state of the system or the current actor doesn't fit the requirements for the operation to be performed.
+This is also useful since we want to check if an operation is callable in some instances but we don't have user input at this point (e.g. on operation button rendering).

-Unfortunately, in order to set the context, we need some of the user input (like `post_id`) to be validated.
-Separating context-filling params from the rest of them would cause 2 different contracts and other unplesant or even ugly solutions.
-So in order to keep a single contract, the decision was to implement the following algorithm:
+Unfortunately, to set the context, we need some of the user input (like `post_id`) to be validated.
+Separating context-filling params from the rest of them would cause 2 different contracts and other unpleasant or even ugly solutions.
+So to keep a single contract, the decision was to implement the following algorithm:

-1. Validate user input in contract
+1. Validate user input in the contract
 2. Try to set context if possible in contract rules
-3. If contract fails, don't return failure just yet
+3. If the contract fails, don't return failure just yet
 4. Check policies if we have all the required context set
 5. Check preconditions if we have all the required context set
 6. Return contract error if it was impossible to check preconditions/policies or they have passed